 Connect with a rich history

-Our guided cycling tour combines varied terrain that ensures an authentic experience of the unspoiled land.
-Medieval Castles, beautiful stretches of wooded countryside, lovely villages, healing thermal spas, wineries, and museums will fill your days.
+Our two week guided Hungarian cycling tour combines varied terrain that ensures an authentic experience of the unspoiled land.
+Medieval Castles, beautiful stretches of wooded countryside, lovely villages, healing thermal spas, wineries, and museums will fill our days.
 One of the best features of this trip is our accommodations: a combination of beautiful old castles, mansions, and pleasant country inns.
-Plenty of local Hungarian cuisine and wine tastings are also on the menu, featuring gourmet dinners in the most perfect settings—on occasion, inside actual wine cellars.
+Plenty of local cuisines and wine tastings are also on the menu, featuring gourmet dinners in the most perfect settings—on occasion, inside actual wine cellars.

 This cycling tour should be considered easy to moderate with mostly flat terrain and averaging between 10–35 miles daily.